haskelladdict/sconcho/sconcho/doc/manual.rst

 **Please Note:**:

-If you delete a symbol any previously saved sconcho projects which include this symbol will seize to load properly.
+If you delete a symbol any previously saved sconcho projects which include this symbol will cease to load properly.
 Thus, please think twice before removing a symbol.